-Make sure you clearly understand the labour costs included.
-If a contractor is unsure about how long a job will take, he may well write down an hourly charge, which you take to mean the total labour cost.
-Unless it’s specified, ask for a clarification on whether the charges shown on the estimate are hourly or otherwise.
+Make sure you clearly understand the labor costs included.
+If a contractor is unsure about how long a job will take, he may well write down an hourly charge, which you take to mean the total labor cost.
+Unless it’s specified, ask for clarification on whether the charges shown on the estimate are hourly or otherwise.

 Before hiring a plumber, always check the company’s references personally.
 Anyone can produce written testimonials from anonymous or first-name-only clients who might not exist!
 Ask the plumber you are considering to provide you with a list of satisfied clients and their contact information.
 Call at least one or two of the references provided and ask questions such as:

 - Was all work done as per the estimate?

 - Did the plumber adhere to the original quote, or consult with the client before incurring additional charges?

 - Did he or she produce quality work that has lasted?